oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 Burrows-Wheeler Aligner (BWA) is an efficient program that aligns relatively short nucleotide sequences against a long reference sequence such as the human genome.

-**URL**
+**More Information**

 http://bio-bwa.sourceforge.net/

 **Available Versions**::

+    0.7.17-GCCcore-11.2.0
     0.7.17-foss-2018b
     0.7.17-GCC-9.3.0
-    0.7.17-GCCcore-11.2.0

 BamTools